If you are planning a trip to San Francisco, visiting Muir Woods should be at the top of your bucket list.

 There is a reason Muir Woods is one of the most popular day trips from San Francisco – this small national monument packs a powerful punch.
 From experiencing breathtaking coastal and forest views to wandering through the famous redwood forest, Muir Woods is easily one of our favorite places in the Bay Area.

-But there’s the catch: Muir Woods can be tricky to visit.
+But here’s the catch: Muir Woods can be tricky to visit.
 Knowing just a few insider tips for visiting Muir Woods can make or break your trip, so planning ahead is crucial.
 Lucky for you, we’ve gathered all of the info and tips you’ll need to visit Muir Woods like a local!

 Ready to plan your forest adventure?
 Here is everything you need to know before visiting Muir Woods!